 What the Zero-Submission Data Means for Your Timeline

-If the industry as a whole produced zero OSCAL submissions across 100+ authorizations in 2025, the conversion burden is not incremental.
+If the industry as a whole produced zero OSCAL submissions across 100-plus authorizations in 2025, the conversion burden is not incremental.
 It is structural.
 Teams are not 80% of the way there and need a final push.
 They are starting from static documents and need to build OSCAL production capability from scratch.

 The OSCAL Package Architecture FedRAMP Expects